Nxalati/alx-pre_course/0x01-git/README.md

-Updated README file today
+My second read updated
-# alx-pre_course
+alx-pre_course
 I'm now a ALX Student, this is my first repository as a full-stack engineer